 Kenji began to protest, but just sighed, then nodded.

 Hey, it’s no problem.
 I uh… feel bad about you all losing your room.
 I really hope you don’t think I….

 No, no. Don’t worry.
 I didn’t assume anything.

 Oh, thank goodness.
+I even tried to convice her to choose a different one, but it was already decided, apparently.
 Well… did it work out okay?

 I think so.
 We have a place now.

 Oh, that’s good.

 Kenji looked back up at her as they walked,